Overview

 stories = None

-if "per_page" in params.keys():
+if 'per_page' in params.keys():

-if params["per_page"] > n_top_stories and not n_top_stories == False:
+if params['per_page'] > n_top_stories and not n_top_stories == False:

-params["per_page"] = n_top_stories
+params['per_page'] = n_top_stories

-while (stories is None or len(stories) > 0 and (len(fetched_stories) < n_top_stories or n_top_stories == False)):
+and (len(fetched_stories) < n_top_stories or n_top_stories == False)

 try:

-response = requests.get("https://api.aylien.com/v6/news/stories", params=params, headers=headers)
+response = requests.get('https://api.aylien.com/v6/news/stories', params=params, headers=headers)

 # If the call is successfull it will append it